-Software InstallationDownload OpenELEC 6.0.x from the OpenELEC web site.
-Install OpenELEC on your Raspberry Pi and make sure it's operating normally.
+Software InstallationDownload LibreELEC 8.0.x.
+Install it on your Raspberry Pi and make sure it's operating normally.
 Use a keyboard and TV or monitor to test it.
 During the first boot-up, it will ask you if you want to enable SSH, make sure you do.

 Once your Pi is connected to the internet, type the following two commands:

 wget http://pibus.info/pibus-install.sh bash pibus-install.sh

 Note!
 Some versions of libreELEC (8.0.x) have a GPIO bug that causes PiBUS poweroff to fail and stay powered.
 It is not yet clear exactly which versions.
 This can cause battery drain and makes Kodi bootup fail when you next start the car.
 If you have this problem, here is the current suggested work around, which installs a custom poweroff script that works better: